What to expect

 Nurses station in Catherine Ward

-Mildmay Mission Hospital has 28 inpatient rooms, located over two, modern, purpose-built wards.
-All patient rooms are single-occupancy, equipped with smart TVs and are en-suite.
+Mildmay Hospital has 28 inpatient rooms, located within two, modern, purpose-built wards.
+All patient rooms are single-occupancy, equipped with smart TVs and fridges, and are en-suite.

-Our two wards are located on two floors – William Ward and Catherine Ward – named after our founders William and Catherine Pennefather.
+Two wards – William Ward and Catherine Ward – named after our founders, William and Catherine Pennefather, are located on two floors.

-Our chapel, laundry room, kitchens, dining room, small courtyard garden, and a large multi-gym are on the ground floor.
+Our chapel, laundry room, kitchen, gym and courtyard garden are on the ground floor.

 Some of the people you are likely to meet

 At the start of every shift, you can expect the nurse who will be looking after you to introduce themselves.
-Rehab Assistants work with nurses to provide your care and assistance with day-to-day activities.
-You can distinguish between the nurses and the rehab assistants by the colour of their uniforms; nurses wear blue tunics, whilst the Rehab Assistants wear lilac tunics.
+Healthcare Support Workers (HSWs) work with nurses to provide care and assistance with day-to-day activities.
+You can distinguish between the nurses and the HSWs by the colour of their uniforms; nurses wear blue tunics, whilst the HSWs wear lilac tunics.

 Doctors